j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 whoami /priv
 ```

-This shows the attacker confirming the current host, reviewing privilege, enumerating domain accounts and privileged groups, and identifying domain controllers.
-Additionally, the search
-revealed similar commands executed on server, `EC2AMAZ-16V3AU4` at `2026-01-30 22:08:18.836`.
+This is the sort of sequence that starts to change the shape of the incident.
+At this point, it was no longer just a suspicious workstation execution chain.
+The attacker was clearly orienting themselves in the domain and looking for ways to expand access.
+The same query also showed similar commands later on `EC2AMAZ-16V3AU4`, which helped mark the transition into server-side activity.

 <img width="1604" height="605" alt="q24-26_initial_discovery_recon_and_potential_time_of_lateral_movement" src="https://github.com/user-attachments/assets/e4561df2-4a7e-4546-a416-ce061db1b322" />

 > Workstation reconnaissance activity and potential first commands after lateral movement.

 ### 5. SYSTEM-Level Injection and Transition to Lateral Movement

-The next useful pivot was to understand how the attacker moved from a user-context payload into a more stable and privileged process.
+The next useful pivot was figuring out how the attacker moved from a user-context payload into a more stable and privileged process.

 ```kusto
 EmberForgeX_CL